r0901651/IoT-Groepsproject/README.md

 |   +    |  Red   |     GPIO24      |

 ## HC-SR04 (box)
-The HC-SR04 needs a voltage divider between the Echo pin the GPIO input of your raspberry pi and the GND following one 1KΩ resistor and a 2KΩ resistor.
+The HC-SR04 needs a voltage divider between the Echo pin the GPIO input of your raspberry pi and the GND following one 1KΩ resistor and a 2KΩ resistor. (see schematic for more details)
 | Pin   | Color   | Connection (Pi) |
 |-------|---------|-----------------|
 | VCC   | Red     | 5V              |